 - Place the frozen spinach in a microwave-safe bowl.
 Cover and microwave on high just until thawed, about 4 minutes.

-- Place the spinach in a colander and press on it with the back of a large spoon to remove as much liquid as possible.
+- Place the spinach in a colander and press on it with the back of a large spoon or a spatula to remove as much liquid as possible.

 - In a medium saucepan, melt the butter over medium heat.
 Add the garlic and cook for 1 minute.